 What is an Accountant?

 Accountants can still serve as bookkeepers (or they analyze the work of a bookkeeper) to ultimately maintain against discrepancies in a business’s books like fraud (eek, scary!).
-Many accountants go on to become CPAs or Certified Public Accountants, which means they have met certain schooling and experience requirements AND have passed their CPA Exam AND their AICPA Ethics Exam.
+Many accountants go on to become (Certified Public Accountants) CPAs, which means they have met certain schooling and experience requirements AND have passed their CPA exam AND their AICPA ethics exam.

 While doing the work of ensuring your startups’ books are accurate they’re making adjustments to your transactional records which make it possible to develop accurate reporting, identify trends, meet tax obligations and provide basic insight to a business owner to scale and improve their operations in the future.